ARM Single Board Computer (SBC) Installation

 When the process has finished, reinstall the CD card in the SBC, and connect to power to start the device again.

-Ping the address and as soon as you are connected, use ssh to log in and set a password for root.
+Ping the address and as soon as you are connected, use ssh to log in.

 Want to help?
 Learn how to contribute to Fedora Docs ›